geenathWeerasingha/sd/README.md

 ## Overview

-Haulmatic is a full-stack web application designed to manage and streamline transportation logistics.
+Haulmatic is a full-stack web application designed to manage users.
 It consists of a client-side built with React and a server-side built with Node.js and Express.

 ## Directory Structure